sammcvicker/spellcrafting/docs/design/guards.md

 - Complex DSLs or configuration systems (NeMo-style)
 - Rate limiting, budgeting, circuit breakers (use LiteLLM Proxy, Portkey)

 **Philosophy:** magically is about making LLM calls feel like native Python.
-Guardrails should feel the same way - Pydantic validators, not YAML configs.
+Guards should feel the same way - Pydantic validators, not YAML configs.

 ---